Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The law also states that an employee is entitled to pray during the working day according to his or her religious beliefs.
 Prayer time will be established in the workplace in accordance with work requirements and taking into consideration the employee’s religion.

-Is there a minimum paid holiday entitlement?
-The Annual Leave Law provides that an employee is entitled to 11 to 13 days’ paid annual leave on commencement of employment, increasing yearly according to the employee’s seniority to a maximum of 28 days.
-As of 2017, the annual quota of annual leave during the first five years of employment will be adjusted to 12 to 14 days.
+The Annual Leave Law provides that an employee is entitled to 12 to 14 working days’ paid annual leave on commencement of employment, increasing yearly according to the employee’s seniority to a maximum of 21 to 24 working days paid leave.
 In addition, according to the generally applicable expansion order, all employees are entitled to nine paid public and national holidays.

 - deductions required by law;